kaylaisnomyname/group7/README.md

  Metric : Celcius, Kmh, Percentage,hPA

- #### Clean Data
+ #### Clean Data:

- The dataset from wunderground  is not clean , here is the step that we take using pandas  and jupyter notebook :
+ Clean data preprocessing steps are:
- * Combine all csv data to one dataframe
+ * Combine csv files to one
  * Substring Year value to get correct value of the year
  * Mapping Month from text to number
  * Change metric from Fahrenheit to Celcius and Mph to Kmh